 How Paper compares to typical academic support options

-Paper helps school systems expand their academic support programs to meet the needs of every student, making it possible to provide 24/7, unlimited, and multilingual tutoring.
+Paper helps school systems expand academic support programs to meet every student's needs, making it possible to provide 24/7, unlimited, and multilingual tutoring.
 Paper goes far beyond what schools, private tutors, and guardians alone can provide—putting achievement within every student's reach.

 |Live help on demand

 Learners don't know in advance when they're going to get stuck on a problem or struggle with a concept.
-They should be able to get help in the moment so they don't waste time or get frustrated and discouraged.
+They should be able to get help at a moment's notice so they don't waste time or get frustrated and discouraged.

 |Detailed writing feedback

-10 pm might be the only time a learner can study for their test or do their homework.
+Ten p.m. might be the only time a learner can study for their test or do their homework.
 But when they get stuck, they're all alone.
-Students need help—and deserve it—any time of day (or night) they're willing to put in the work.
+Students need help—and deserve it—any time of the day (or night) when they're willing to put in the work.

-Students need help wherever they do their homework: whether it’s on break at their job, on a long bus ride, while babysitting siblings, or studying at their classmate’s home.
+Students need help wherever they do their homework: whether that's on break at a job, on a long bus ride, while babysitting siblings, when they're studying at a classmate’s home, or anywhere else.